paddytobias/research-software-management/PITCHME.md

 +++
 ### Managing contributions
 Git has many ways to manage contributions:
-- only owners can make changes, but everyone else can recommend changes. i.e., `Pull request`
+- only owners can make changes, but everyone else can recommend changes. i.e., `pull request`
 - each change is identified and marked with a unique id, meaning that you can rollback to previous versions
 - repos can be `forked` and `merged`